projekt0n/github-nvim-theme/README.md

 To find the list of syntax highlight groups defined for vim use the help `:help group-name` and `:help nvim-treesitter-highlights` for treesitter.
 If you would also like to see how Github Theme defines these highlight groups you can see [syntax.lua] for vim's syntax and [treesitter.lua] for treesitter.
 These files list out all all highlight groups and have a comment describing them.
 Another file to note is [editor.lua] which is the highlight groups responsible for how vim looks (background, cursorline, tabline, etc...).

+To get more information check out [Usage](./Usage.md#configuration) or the help file `:help github-nvim-theme` for more detailed information.

 [editor.lua]: https://github.com/projekt0n/github-nvim-theme/blob/main/lua/github-theme/group/editor.lua
 [syntax.lua]: https://github.com/projekt0n/github-nvim-theme/blob/main/lua/github-theme/group/syntax.lua
 [treesitter.lua]: https://github.com/projekt0n/github-nvim-theme/blob/main/lua/github-theme/group/modules/treesitter.lua